crossclassify/xc-sdk-ios/README.md

 * In the `track` function, the `formName` must contain the `login` substring (e.g. `loginFrom`).
 * In the email field, the `id` must contain the `email` substring.
 * In the email field, the `trackContent` must be `True`.
-* In the view of login form, the form submit button must be specified (in the framework's own way).
+* In the login form view, the form submission button must be specified.

 ## A Simple SwiftUI Example
-In this example, we show the changes which made in a simple SwiftUI application, before and after applying integration steps.
+In this example, we show the changes made in a simple SwiftUI application, before and after applying the integration steps.
 The `CrossClassifyInstance.swift` is a new file, and the `LoginView.swift` is an existing file:
 ### CrossClassifyInstance.swift
 ```diff
 +   import CrossClassify